 Contrary to the statements of some pretend experts (quacks) and those duped by them, eating whole fruit and whole vegetables as are better than juiced free sugars.
 Some vegetables well be better eaten lightly steamed.

-God willing, we will discuss other aspects of high sugar intake particularly the metabolic syndrome in a further article.
+God willing, we will discuss over aspects of high sugar intake particularly the metabolic syndrome in a further article.